 Promote Digestive Well-being

-Healthy bacterial flora is so beneficial for digestion, nutrient assimilation and wellbeing.
+Healthy bacterial flora is so beneficial for digestion, nutrient assimilation, and wellbeing.
 Chia seeds aid in the survival and incorporation of probiotic supplements into the digestive environment and well as providing essential prebiotic nutrition for the healthy probiotics to flourish in the digestive environment (Bustamante, M., et al., 2017).

-chia Reduces Bloating and Distension
+Chia Reduces Bloating and Distension

 A lot of times abdominal distension and bloating will be confused with excess fat.
-Though there may be a bit of fat built up, it is often a result of backed up bowels and off-gassing of fermenting food and waste.
+Though there may be a bit of fat built up, it is often a result of backed-up bowels and off-gassing of fermenting food and waste.
 If you eat three meals a day and don’t experience even one bowel movement a day it can lead to a great deal of bloating, gas and abdominal pain.
-Including chia seeds into your diet, which contain both soluble and insoluble fibre will aid in moving out waste and reducing bloating and distension.
+Including chia seeds into your diet, which contain both soluble and insoluble fiber will aid in moving out waste and reducing bloating and distension.

 Aid in Balancing Blood Sugar Levels which is Beneficial for Diabetics